 With a knowledgeable tour guide, you walk to four different restaurants to sample local snacks, desserts, and wine.

-Dairy makes a frequent appearance, and yogurt and white cheese are specialties of Bulgarian cuisine.
+Dairy makes a frequent appearance because yogurt and white cheese are specialties of Bulgarian cuisine.

 10. Look For Street Art